Ober Gatlinburg, Winter Magic & Gatlinburg’s Best Winter Excitement

 VISIT ANIMALS AT WILDLIFE ENCOUNTER

-While some animals, like black bears, may be asleep for their long winter’s nap during the colder months, there’s still plenty of wildlife to view at the Wildlife Encounter!
+While some animals, like black bears, may be asleep for their long winter’s nap during the colder months, there’s still plenty of wildlife to view at the Wildlife Habitat!

 All of the animals here are rescues who wouldn’t have survived in the wild.